 - Choose one day a week where you don’t spend anything on variable costs.

 - Adopt the save now, spend later technique.
 This means setting aside your money for your savings goals and fixed costs at the beginning of the month and only using the remaining balance to pay for your monthly variable costs.

 5. Plan a monthly budget

 So, you’ve worked out why you want to budget, what you want to save for, and what your fixed and variable costs are.
 Now it’s time to work out how to save money each month.

 Of course, this varies dramatically from person to person.
 You may be a freelancer with variable income or a full-time employee with a steady paycheck.
 Or maybe you’re trying to stretch every last dollar to save on low income.
 Whatever the case may be, we’ve compiled some smart budgeting tips that can work with any level of income.

 The 50/30/20 rule encourages your budget to look as follows:

-If you decide to opt for the 50/30/20 method, it might be worth considering automating your expenses each month.
+If you decide to opt for the 50/30/20 method, consider automating your expenses each month.
 This means that your income is automatically divided at the beginning of the month in accordance with the 50/30/20 rule.
-By doing this, you’ll only be left with the 30 percent allocated to “wants” in your bank account, which you can then spend during the month without worrying about whether you are overspending or not meeting your budgeting goals.
+By doing this, you’ll only be left with the 30% allocated to “wants” in your bank account, which you can then spend during the month without worrying about whether you are overspending or not meeting your budgeting goals.

 The zero-based budgeting method differs slightly from the 50/30/20 approach in that it looks at assigning each penny a specific job.
 At the end of the month, all income minus all expenditures should equal zero; there should be no left-over money in your account.